gdbooks/LegacyOpenGL/Chapter8/resource_public.md

 }
 ```

+### LoadTexture

+The public facing ```LoadTexture``` can be misleading.
+It actually calls to the private helper function ```LoadGLTexture``` to load the texture data.
+The public facing function is concerned with referenced.
+To make sure that no texture is loaded twice.

+This function returns an integer, it is a __handle__, it's an index into the managedTextures array.
+There are three possible situations this function needs to handle:

+First, if the texture path requested is already loaded, increment it's reference count and return it's handle.

 ```cs
 public int LoadTexture(string texturePath, bool UseNearestFiltering = false) {
     InitCheck("Trying to load texture without intializing texture manager!");